Marrakech With Kids: 17 Best Things To Do & Tips

 A good walking tour should also take you through Kasbah of Marrakesh.
 The main entrance is a the main gate called Bab Agnaou.
 Ours finished with a tour through the busy medina and into some of the souks.
 We also stopped by a caravanserai where the traders coming into the city would keep their camels for the night when they came to trade.

-2. Take A Marrakech Food Tour In Marrakech With Kids
+2. Take A Food Tour In Marrakech With Kids ⭐T&T⭐

-Most of them start near Djemaa El Fna and then you’ll venture into the medina.
-Our kids love trying new foods and the traditional Moroccan snacks (nuts covered with various sweet and savoury toppings, such as sesame, aniseed, sugar and cheese) are the best place to start.
-Olives, Moroccan macaroons and pastries, then some pastilla (sweet Moroccan pastry with a savoury chicken filling) and msemen (Moroccan pancakes).
+Most of them start near Djemaa El Fna and then you’ll venture through the stalls of the medina.
+Our kids loved trying new foods and the Moroccan traditional snacks made from nuts with various savoury and sweet toppings, that included aniseed, sesame, cheese and sugar.
+You’ll also have a chance to try other foods such as olives, Moroccan pastries and macaroons, then some pastilla (a Moroccan pastry filled with a savoury filling of chicken) and msemen (which are tasty Moroccan pancakes).
 We all had a bit of a msemen habit by the time we left Morocco as they’re so great!

 A close up of a dish of lamb tagine that is in a red ceramic dish with a black pattern on it.

-You’ll also get offered glasses Moroccan mint tea at a local tea shop.
-It’s likely you’ll finish at a local restaurant where you’ll be served Moroccan tangia (slow-cooked in traditional clay pots).
+You’ll also get offered glasses mint tea to try at one of the local tea shops.
+It’s likely you’ll finish at a local cafe or restaurant where you’ll be offered a Moroccan tangia (which is slow-cooked meat dish cooked and served in a traditional clay pot).

-A food tour is one of the best things to do for a Morocco family holiday.
-It’s so much fun trying out all of the food!
+A food tour is one of the best things to do for a Moroccan family experience.
+It’s so much fun trying out all of the delicious food!

-A great way to introduce young kids to new styles of food is to give them a hands-on experience.
-Most classes will have you spend some time in the market learning how to choose ingredients and how to barter for the best price.
-You’ll then spend time at a local’s house learning how to put together the ingredients to make the perfect Moroccan meal.
-When it made, you’ll sit down to dine on your creation together.
+A great way of introducing young kids to new styles of food is to give them a wonderful hands-on experience.
+Most classes will have you spend time visiting the local market learning to select ingredients and how to barter the best discount.
+You’ll then spend time at their house learning to put the ingredients together to make your favourite Moroccan meal.
+After you’ve cooked you’ll sit down to eat your final plates of food together.

 We did our cooking class at the riad that we stayed in as they offered private classes for families.